sadiejay/100-days-of-code/log.md

 <br>

 **Thoughts:**
 I took it easy today.
 After yesterday I could use a break from going so hard in the code.
-I at least figured out what the issue was and had help from the community.
+I at least figured out what the issue was in the lesson I struggled with all day, and had help from the community.
 That felt good.

 **Links:**